 Program: Business Administration

-Do you have aspirations to become a business major and transfer to your dream college or university?
+Do you aspire to become a business major and transfer to your dream college or university?
 You’re certainly not alone.
-According to the National Center for Education Statistics, business is the most popular bachelor’s degree, accounting for nearly 20% of all undergraduate majors.
-Additionally, business is all around us, from the small coffee shop you frequent before your classes to the major corporations that you hear about in the media.
+According to the National Center for Education Statistics, Business is the most popular bachelor’s degree option, accounting for nearly 20% of all undergraduate majors.
+Additionally, business is all around us, from the small coffee shop that you may frequently visit before your classes to the major corporations that you hear about in the media.